 Sandra served as editor in chief of LATINA, the nation’s largest magazine for Latinx women.
 She was also editor of Heart & Soul, a wellness magazine for women of color.
 Furthermore, Sandra served as associate editor at the New York Post where she created and edited more than a dozen feature sections focusing on New York’s racial, ethnic, and religious communities.

-Sandra is the author of the woman’s empowerment book, The New Latina’s Bible: The Modern Latina’s Guide to Love, Family, Spirituality, and La Vida,” The feminist book is considered the go-to-guide for two generations of Latinx women.
+Sandra is the author of the non-fiction tome, “The New Latina’s Bible: The Modern Latina’s Guide to Love, Family, Spirituality, and La Vida,” The feminist book is considered the go-to-guide for two generations of Latinx women.

-She was a contributing essayist in Emily Bernard’s book, Some of My Best Friends: Writings on Interracial Friendships.
-She is a contributing writer in the Marvel Comic anthology, Ricanstruction: Reminiscing & Rebuilding Puerto Rico produced by Edgardo Miranda-Rodriguez and which raised funds for Puerto Rican grassroots organizations helping survivors of Hurricane Maria.
+Her essay, “Gringo Reservations,” was included in Emily Bernard’s book, “Some of My Best Friends: Writings on Interracial Friendships.
+She contributed a comic book story for the prize-winning Marvel Comic anthology, “Ricanstruction: Reminiscing & Rebuilding Puerto Rico” produced by Edgardo Miranda-Rodriguez and which raised funds for Puerto Rican grassroots organizations helping survivors of Hurricane Maria.

-Sandra won an EMMY for producing a public affairs program on Telemundo about the five-decade old U.S. Cuban Embargo while working as an Assignment Manager and Public Affairs Producer at Telemundo’s New York affiliate.
-She also served as a segment producer on the popular morning show, Good Day New York.
+Sandra won an EMMY Award for producing a public affairs program on Telemundo about the five-decade old U.S. Cuban Embargo while working as an assignment manager and public affairs producer at Telemundo’s New York affiliate.
+She also served as a segment producer on the popular New York morning show, Good Day New York.
 She started her journalism career at El Diario-La Prensa, New York’s oldest Spanish language newspaper.

 Photo by Timothy Greenfield-Sanders